X

 1. Family History

 Genes are very important to study to see the risks of several diseases as well as disorders, a person inherited.
-If any of the family members has a past history of developing hammertoes, there may likely be risks of the development of hammertoes in that individual.
+If any of the family members have a history of developing hammertoes, there may likely be risks of the development of hammertoes in that individual.

 2. Age and Gender